amnesia-spelos/streamnesia/docs/DECISION_LOG.md

 ---

+## [2025-04-26] Amnesia source code extracted to amnesia-tdd-tcp

+The decision log about comm protocol and game is going to continue in the [amnesia-tdd-tcp repository](https://github.com/amnesia-spelos/amnesia-tdd-tcp).

+---

 ## [2025-04-23] Payload Auto-Download Defaults to On

 **Decision:** Keep the behavior consistent with earlier versions — always download payloads on startup.